Skip to main content

 Occupancy

-The graphs shown update every 5 minutes when the room is actively used, and every hour in quiet periods.
-Historical data will also be updated a few hours back based on more recent data.
+The occupancy graphs update every 5 minutes when the room is actively used and every hour during quiet periods.
+Historical data is adjusted a few hours back, reflecting updates based on recent data trends.

 Sensor algorithm